Lawyers for Liberty: Hamza Kashgari

 In February 2012, a Saudi Arabian poet and journalist Hamza Kashgari, who had published three tweets of a would-be conversation with Muhammad, tried to leave Kuala Lumpur to seek political asylum in New Zealand in order to avoid apostasy or blasphemy charges and likely execution, and was detained by Malaysian authorities.
 LFL members attempted to contact Kashgari during his detention.
 They obtained a High Court injunction at about 13:30 to 13:45 on 12 February against him being deported back to Saudi Arabia.
 He was deported to Riyadh on the same day.
 Lawyers for Liberty checked immigration records at Sultan Abdul Aziz Shah Airport (Subang) and Kuala Lumpur International Airport, finding no record of [Kashgari's] deportation.

 Lawyer K. Ragunath and several members of LFL filed a habeas corpus affidavit against the Inspector-General of Police, the Immigration Director-General, the Home Minister and the federal government of Malaysia, alleging that "they [had] been misled throughout Kashgari's arrest and deportation."
 Fadiah Nadwa Fikri of LFL referred to the authorities' initial claim of an Interpol request that was later denied, an incorrect claim of Kashgari's arrival date in Malaysia, and a claim that Kashgari had been deported "according to a 'lang-standing arrangement' [between] Malaysia and Saudi Arabia".
 Fadiah said that no such treaty or official documentation exists.
 LFL accused the Malaysian authorities of violating international law in their de facto deportation of Kashgari.

 LFL stated that it would continue to campaign for Kashgari's release to prevent him from being executed for his three allegedly blasphemous tweets.

+2015 arrests

+Two members of staff were arrested in March 2015 under the 1948 Sedition Act.
+Eric Paulsen, LFL's Executive Director, was arrested after tweeting about the Syariah Criminal Code's 2015 Enactment.
+It was his second arrest under the Sedition Act.
+Michelle Yesudas, the organisation's legal co-ordinator was also arrested after publishing a tweet expressing concern for her safety following threats.
+Both staff were later released on bail.